Family, Career and Community Leaders of America: STAR Events

 Online STAR Events focus on integrating home economics content through digital delivery.
 The top 15 entries in each event and level will qualify to compete at the National Leadership Conference.

 Virtual Business Challenge

 The FCCLA/Knowledge Matters Virtual Business Challenges (Personal Finance and Fashion) encourage FCCLA members to test their personal finance or fashion management skills!
 Participants will utilize a competition version of the Virtual Business classroom software.

 The Virtual Business Challenge focuses on different concepts found within the simulation.
 FCCLA members will not be able to control every concept, and are only able to manipulate the actions enabled for that specific challenge.
 All other concepts will be set adequately and controlled for the teams.
 Assignments explaining Challenge goals and objectives will be available within the competition files.

 Programs

 Say Yes To FCS

 Say Yes to FCS is a national outreach campaign designed to bring attention to home economics education as a valuable and viable career path.
-FCS educators play a pivotal role in shaping the lives of individuals and communities, equipping them with essential life skills for both personal and professional success.
-This initiative invites everyone to join in promoting the profound significance of FCS education and the immense impact it can have on the world.
+The campaign hosts activities like signing ceremonies, competitions, and educator awareness days.